precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 * Removed outdated mentions of `IGNORE_MOD_TAP_INTERRUPT`
 * Added section on `HOLD_ON_OTHER_KEY_PRESS`.
 * Updated Tapping Force Hold section to talk about the new equivalent Quick Tap Term instead.
-* Removed outdated information about `PERMISSIVE_HOLD`-like behaviour automatically getting enabled if `TAPPING_TERM` ≥ 500ms.
+* Removed outdated information about `PERMISSIVE_HOLD`-like behavior automatically getting enabled if `TAPPING_TERM` ≥ 500ms.
 * Updated supported keyboards count.

 03 Feb 2021: